rahulpnath/rahulpnath.com-old/source/_posts/2017-01-11-productivity-noise-with-noisli.markdown

 Here are my favorite mixes in Noisli.
 [Rain Mix](https://www.noisli.com/get_combo_by_link/W5rvjLZXcoJbooq), [Jungle](https://www.noisli.com/get_combo_by_link/vjUpcG2OAXxKVSU), [TRain](https://www.noisli.com/get_combo_by_link/uhRXMysAIcVEbHF), [HotelRainFire](https://www.noisli.com/get_combo_by_link/gFKhnETdoybxcmc)

+You can use Noisli directly from the [website](https://www.noisli.com/) or use any of their [Apps and Extensions](https://www.noisli.com/apps).
 Find out what works for you and leave a comment on your favorite combos.